 Your grandma Betty’s bolognese.
 Your favorite Asian restaurant’s teriyaki.
 Certain sauces hold a special place in your heart, right?
 The thing is, some of our most beloved ones can also be a sneaky source of less-than-healthy ingredients like sugar and sodium.

-Since we’d never want to deprive you and your tastebuds of those craveable flavors, our chefs and nutritionists figured out a few ways to eliminate or minimize unhealthy ingredients to make those sauces healthier and possibly even more delicious:
+Since we’d never want to deprive you and your tastebuds of those craveable flavors, our chefs and nutritionists figured out a few ways to eliminate or minimize unhealthy ingredients in healthy sauce recipes that make those sauces healthier and possibly even more delicious:

 Marinara, even in traditional recipes, often has added sugars to balance the acidity of tomatoes.
 But some varieties go too far, adding excess amounts of sweeteners such as corn syrup, glucose, dextrose, (or any other word ending in -ose!)

-When picking out a jarred sauce, aim for less than 5g of total sugar per serving and check the ingredients for the type used—avoid those made with high fructose corn syrup in favor of more natural sources of sweetness like honey.
+When picking out a jarred version of a healthy marinara sauce, aim for less than 5g of total sugar per serving and check the ingredients for the type used—avoid those made with high fructose corn syrup in favor of more natural sources of sweetness like honey.
 Ingredients are listed on the label in descending order, so find a sauce that lists sugar much further down.
-We use a touch of honey in our marinara sauce, which has 37% less sugar than popular store-bought brands.
+We use a touch of honey in our healthy marinara sauce recipe, which has 37% less sugar than popular store-bought brands.

 Both sweet and savory, teriyaki sauce can raise a few red flags nutritionally.
 Just one tablespoon can have up to 700mg of sodium—that’s almost a third of your daily limit.
 And who eats just one tablespoon?

 The sauce gets its umami flavor from soy sauce, an ingredient that is notoriously high in sodium; some soy sauces also contain MSG.
-Decrease sodium without sacrificing that savory umami flavor by using tamari and/or coconut aminos, like we do in our teriyaki sauce.
+Decrease sodium without sacrificing that savory umami flavor by using tamari and/or coconut aminos, like we do in our healthy teriyaki sauce recipe.

 Though tamari and soy sauce have similar amounts of sodium, tamari has a richer flavor, so you can use less of it.
 Coconut aminos have a similar consistency and taste to soy sauce, but is wheat and soy free, has no MSG, and less sodium.